 Promoting Agriculture and Cultural Heritage:

 National Paddy Day is also celebrated by participating in volunteer work if you are in urban areas.
-You can be aware people about the importance of this day as well as the importance of farming and agriculture for long-term development in the community, hospitals, schools, and society.
-This is a platform to raise awareness about the sustainable development of agricultural practices, the importance of farming in long-term development, safeguarding indigenous seeds, and plants, and the urge for environmental protection.
+You can inform people about the importance of this day as well as the importance of farming and agriculture for long-term development in the community, hospitals, schools, and society.
+This is a platform to raise awareness about the sustainable development of agricultural practices, the importance of farming in long-term development, safeguarding indigenous seeds and plants, and the urge for environmental protection.

 The paddy planting festival holds cultural significance for rice in Nepalese society.
 Rice is eaten as dinner and lunch in the Nepali household.
 Rice is interwoven with the tradition, customs, and celebration of Nepalese society.
 There is a celebration named “Pasni “ where a six-month-old baby is given a solid mixture made of rice.
 Nepalese believe that a newborn baby's first grain should be rice, so they make a variety of foods from rice.
 The celebration of National Paddy Day helps to promote the role of rice in the lifestyle of Nepalese people.